flyteorg/flyte/rfc/system/RFC-5659-execution-concurrency.md

 ```

 ### FlyteIDL
-We propose adding a new IDL message to capture concurrency behavior at CreateExecutionTime
+We propose adding a new IDL message to capture concurrency behavior at CreateExecutionTime and embedding it in the existing [Schedule](https://github.com/flyteorg/flyte/blob/master/flyteidl/protos/flyteidl/admin/schedule.proto) message

 ```protobuf
 message Concurrency {